25 BEST North Carolina Beaches To Visit (2023)

 Kitty Hawk

-A national memorial to the brothers’ efforts is central to the city, and surrounding it are golden sand beaches and plenty of dining options.
+A national memorial to the brothers’ efforts is central to the city, with golden sand beaches and plenty of dining options surrounding it.
+There are plenty of public beach access points, and if you want more options on your vacation, Kitty Hawk also offers extensive dune areas ripe for exploration.

 Duck Beach

-If you’re traveling with a furry companion, Duck Beach is one of the best beaches to visit in the Outer Banks as dogs are allowed on Duck’s beach year-round.
-The beach itself, is idealistic, but it’s the cute town of Duck that also makes it a great vacation destination.
+If you’re traveling with a furry companion, Duck Beach is one of the best beaches to visit in the Outer Banks, as dogs are allowed on Duck’s beach year-round.
+The beach itself is idealistic, but it’s the cute town of Duck that also makes it a great vacation destination.

-There’s a charming boardwalk, and an amazing community vibe in Duck.
+There’s a charming boardwalk and an amazing community vibe in Duck.
 Duck is also famous for being the birthplace of Duck Donuts, one of the most iconic breakfast spots in the OBX.

 If donuts and dogs aren’t already calling you, then maybe the people will.
 The locals are friendly and welcoming, so don’t hesitate to ask for their recommendations on the best pizza or seafood spots in town.